jhargett1/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Run custom queries in Honeycomb and save them later

 For this stretch homework task, I happened upon Boards in Honeycomb.
 This allows us to create many custom queries, then store them for later.
-Due to the Honeycomb limitation for who can view my boards, I'm only able to share the link here if you would like to view: [Honeycomb Board](https://ui.honeycomb.io/join_team/aws-devops-boot-camp)
+Due to the Honeycomb limitation for who can view my boards, I'm only able to share the link here to join my team if you would like to view: [Honeycomb Board](https://ui.honeycomb.io/join_team/aws-devops-boot-camp)

 Here's a couple of screenshots: both in list view and graph view